The Essential Isle of Arran Trip Checklist

 There’s nothing we love more than opening our doors and imparting the magical alchemy of whisky making.
 Our tours operate all year round and provide a truly unique insight into the work and love that goes into the craft of whisky making.
 Meet our local workforce and get to know about the small, but mightily talented stillmen behind our golden dram.

-Drop in to our distillery for a quick tour for just £4, or sign up for some tutored tasting with masterclasses beginning from £15.50.
+Drop in for a quick whisky distillery tour for just £4, or sign up for a tutored tasting with masterclasses beginning from £15.